ginstrom/paladin-novel/chapters/18_first-stand.md

 The massive dwarf emerged from behind his siege engine, bronze-reinforced and gleaming in the morning light.
 Gold teeth flashed in his beard as he grinned.
 "Aye, lad?
 Time to test the old girl?"

-"Three columns, professional soldiers.
+"Three columns—coming from the east.
 Can your engine cover the eastern approach?"

 Grimjaw's grin widened.
 "Cover it?
 I can turn it into a firey graveyard.
 Just give me targets."